cabrerac/doagent/guides/doa-principles.md

 ## 2. Decentralisation

-Who sees which records is controlled by **topology**: everyone sees everything (centralised), or each agent sees only listed peers (peer-to-peer), or a hub aggregates (federated).
+Agents are autonomous and communicate with others based on their topology, whic controls who sees which records: everyone sees everything (centralised), or each agent sees only listed peers (peer-to-peer), or a hub aggregates (federated).

 **Snippet — centralised vs peer-to-peer**